Natural Remedies to Manage PCOS Symptoms

 1. Eating a whole foods diet

-Blood sugar balance is KEY for naturally managing PCOS symptoms.
-One study found that overweight, insulin-resistant subjects who took 300mg of magnesium at bedtime showed a significant improve in fasting blood glucose and insulin levels (compared to those who received a placebo).
-Food sources of magnesium include whole grains, dark, leafy greens, and dried beans + legumes, but many find that they still need to supplement.
-Be sure to discuss with your healthcare practitioner what form of magnesium you need + the appropriate dosage.
+Blood sugar balance is crucial for managing PCOS symptoms naturally, including menstrual irregularity and irregular periods.
+In fact, one study found that overweight, insulin-resistant subjects who took 300mg of magnesium at bedtime showed a significant improvement in fasting blood glucose and insulin levels (compared to those who received a placebo).
+To support blood sugar balance and manage PCOS symptoms, consider incorporating food sources of magnesium into your diet, such as whole grains, dark leafy greens, and dried beans and legumes.
+However, many people find that they still need to supplement with magnesium to achieve optimal results.
+Be sure to discuss the appropriate dosage and form of magnesium supplementation with your healthcare practitioner.

 3. Omega-3 rich foods